Rufis72/signgroup/README.md

 ## Development

-If you want to develop this on your local machine, after installing, run the following.
+If you want to develop this on your local machine, first create a .env file in the root of the project based off .env.example, then run the following:

 ```bash
 npm run dev